-I have a PGCE and a post grad in Arts and Heritage and I have taught at Art Colleges, Schools, Museums and Festivals.
+I enjoy teaching and helping people to create unusual projects and have a PGCE teaching qualification.
+In the past I have taught at Art Colleges, Schools, Museums and Festivals.

 If you would like to learn how to make a hand sewn leather bound book please join me on a Sunday, Monday or Wednesday.
 I teach on these days every week.

 My studio is at the Welshmill Hub Building on Park Hill Drive Frome.
 BA11 2LE.
 It is close to the town centre with a nice walk by the river to get here.

 If you chose to visit Frome on the 1st Sunday of the month you will be in for a treat at lunchtime as it is market day and there is a great range of hot food stalls and lots of interesting vintage stalls and independent food producers.

 If you have no prior experience I recommend coming along for a introduction day and we will make a leather bound Victorian style note book together.
 See photos!

 Alternatively I also offer a day of conservation bookbinding where you can bring along your favourite old book to restore.